 Calculate machine hourly cost as the sum of investment, electricity, operator, maintenance, consumables, and occupied-area hourly expenses.

-Sum components to get machine hourly cost.
+Sum everything to reach the final machine hourly cost.

 Estimating Energy and Electricity Expenses

-Because actual consumption usually sits below the machine’s rated output, measure the laser’s operating power in kilowatts under typical welding cycles and multiply that value by your electricity rate (EUR/kWh) to get Energy H.C.; for example, a measured draw of 1.5 kW at €0.15/kWh yields €0.225 per hour.
+Actual consumption usually sits below the machine’s rated output.
+Measure the laser’s real operating power in kilowatts during typical welding cycles and multiply by your electricity rate to get energy hourly cost.
+For example, a measured draw of 1.5 kW at €0.15 per kWh gives €0.225 per hour.

-Record steady-state and peak draws over representative jobs, calculate the weighted average kW, then apply Energy H.C. = kW × €/kWh.
+Record steady-state and peak draws over several jobs.
+Calculate the weighted average kW, then apply the formula.

 Determining Labor and Operator Costs